 Remark 2.2.
 The average growth rate (4) is defined for flat reactors with a rectangular section.
 For more complex geometries, for instance horizontal triangular cylinder or horizontal semicircular cylinder, (4) still play an important role for the average growth rate in these reactors.
-We refer [25] for further details.
-For sake of simplicity, our analysis applies to flat systems (flat panels, raceways, ...) but could straightforwardly be extended to other shapes.
+We refer [30] for further details.
+For sake of simplicity, our analysis applies to flat systems (flat panels, raceways,...) but could straightforwardly be extended to other shapes.

-3 Analysis of the optimal productivity
+3. Analysis of the optimal productivity

 In this section, we investigate the optimization problem associated with the productivity Π .
-Note that the biomass concentration X and the depth h are both defined in \mathbb{R}+ .
+Note that the biomass concentration X and the depth hare both defined on \mathbb{R}+ .